Vermiczek/Authentication-System-Backend/README.md

-# Authentication-System-Backend
-Back end for my authentication system which I will be using in later projects.
-It uses Node.js+Fastify and MongoDB+mongoose.
-The system is JWT-based and uses cookies.
+Back end for JWT-based authentication system which uses node.js+fastify, mongoDB + mongoose and cookies.
+It's part of the template which I will be using for later projects.